Innovation, Digital Studies and Creative Communication

 Resident Director, Italy

-Student Services, Italy
+Student Service Coordinator, Italy

-Wondering how you’ll fund your program?
-ISA’s got you covered!
-If you receive financial aid for your home university, you will likely be able to use those funds for study abroad too.
-The first step is usually speaking with your home university.
-Check out the steps for using financial aid here.
+If you receive financial aid from your home university, you can likely use those funds for study abroad, as well.
+Speak with your home university’s financial aid office to learn about your options.
+Check out steps for using financial aid.

 Housing